 "The Universal Layabout" by Tom and Brennie

-"Dick Barton’s favourite quote was, "Dick Barton - you'll never believe it", imitating the Original DB who was a radio detective of the late 1940s and 1950s.
+"Dick Barton's favourite quote was, "Dick Barton - you'll never believe it", imitating the Original DB, a radio detective from the late 1940s and 1950s.
 Dick was a folk singer and acoustic guitarist and graduated 1964.
-“Money” was recorded before the Beatles' version was released (we went for the Barrett Strong original), although they had been doing it live for some while."
-Ticker Hayhurst (1960)
+"Money" was recorded before the Beatles' version was released (we went for the Barrett Strong original), although they had been doing it live for some while."

 "As RAG entertainment person (I forget the real title) for Rag 1965, I was responsible for making the 45 rpm record that year.
 I have several of them.
 Having met Harold Clowes at the Union, I loved Bob Wilson's song about the Potteries: